taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Under this narration, we see a young Majhee walking briskly through the crowded streets of São Paulo.
 Everyone is wearing what looks like light-weight full-body hazmat suits, flickering a bit as the eSyrup in the material absorbs dangerous radiation in the air, hoods up, breathing masks and googles on.
 The air is hazy with smog, the sky a smeared grey-blue, the mid-morning sun pale.
 As Majhee passes shops and cafes, the daily news appears in hologram-like projections that occupy the ceilings or hover at standing-head-height.
 Other humans have tiny projections coming from subdermally implanted chips in their wrists, palms, ears, or foreheads; these projections surround their wrists, palms, ears, or face with a sphere of light, either sonifying or visualising entertainment, memories, mental models, dreams, news, scholarly publications.

 A lot of the news is about the new space arboretum, but most of the individual info-spheres are focused on news about planetside climate disasters:
 * The Colorado River has dried up completely and the severe drought is causing mass migrations to east, causing massive overcrowding in major inland ("mid-western") cities.
 * Last year's total evaporation of the River Niger has heightened ethnic tensions in the area and armed conflict is escalating.
 * An extremely aggressive water-borne disease wipes out several major urban areas in China and India
 * Illnesses from sun radiation, such as skin cancer, have a thousand-fold jump in rate of diagnosis around the world.

+*(cite the above news stories)*

 ### Page 2

 We see Majhee walk past a large research facility, metal and glass architecture dully gleaming in the smoggy light, labeled "Laboratório Nacional de Biociências e Saúde Pública".
-The front of the research facility is teeming with protesters, who hold signs and wave flags with slogans like "Não sirva aos tiranos em órbita!", "Educar crianças humanas, não máquinas corporativas!", and "Alimentar humanos não foguetes!"
+The front of the research facility is teeming with protesters, who hold signs and wave flags with slogans like "Não sirva aos tiranos em órbita!", "Educar crianças humanas, não máquinas corporativas!", and "Alimentar humanos não foguetes!" *(need to put translations of these phrases in footnotes)*

 Majhee sneaks into an alleyway to enter the research facility via a back door.
 We see a receptionist sitting behind a sealed glass window.
 Next to him is a decontamination chamber that all must pass thru in order to enter the research facility.